 Stream sniping describes the disruption of a gaming live stream on a streaming platform, like Twitch or YouTube.
-A stream sniper watches the live stream to find the streamer in an online video game, and interferes with their gameplay, so they're featured on the stream.
+A stream sniper watches the live stream to find the streamer in an online video game and interferes with their gameplay to get on their stream.
 Players may also stream snipe for a strategic advantage in a competitive game.
-After discovering someone's streaming profile while playing against them, they can use their perspective from the stream to cheat at the game.
+After discovering someone's streaming profile while playing against them, they can use their perspective from the stream to cheat in the game.

 Stream sniping is frowned upon by the online gaming community.
 Many large streamers use alternate usernames in-game to avoid being discovered.

 Unfortunately, if an individual is determined enough, it can be difficult to prevent stream sniping completely.
 However, the following suggestions help prevent stream sniping by making it more difficult.

 Hide portions of your screen, specifically the UI (user interface) that may give away important information.
 Depending on the game, some components of the UI can be hidden or obscured.
 Below are a few recommendations of information to hide from your stream.